Valuations and the Hopf Monoid of Generalized Permutahedra: Valuations on poset cones

+2. This follows from the proof of Lemma \ref{lem:gens}.
+The linear relation says that the aligning generators.
+The cones of the totally ordered preposets of $I$ are the centered plates; their indicator functions are linearly independent by \cite[Theorem 2.7]{ESS}.

+3. This follows readily, since valuations on $\mbf{(P)P}$ correspond to linear functions on $\mathbb I(\mbf{(P)P})$.
+The compatibility follows readily from the definitions. \end{proof}

-All of the valuations we study in this section will be built out of the following simple valuation.
-Recall that a preposet is a \textbf{preantichain} if whenever $x \leq y$ we also have $y \leq x$.
+All of the valuations on posets studied in this section will be built out of the following simple valuation.
+Say a preposet is a \textbf{preantichain} if there are no $x,y$ such that $x<y$; in other words, if $x \leq y$ then $y \leq x$.
 Note that for posets, this restricts to the usual notion of antichains.

+\begin{definition} The antichain and preantichain characters are defined as follows. \begin{enumerate} \item The \textbf{antichain character}\footnote{When we regard posets $\mbf{P} \cong \mbf{PCGP}^+_0 \subset \mbf{GP}$ as a Hopf submonoid of generalized permutahedra, the antichain character of $\mbf{P}$ is the restriction of the basic character of $\mbf{GP}$ defined in \cite{AA17}.} $\alpha: \mbf{P}[I] \to \F$ on posets is given by